awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 ### ApiCognitoAuthExample<a name="sam-resource-api--examples--apicognitoauthexample"></a>

-An AWS SAM template snippet with an API that uses AWS Cognito to authorize requests against the API\.
+An AWS SAM template snippet with an API that uses Amazon Cognito to authorize requests against the API\.
 This is just a portion of an AWS SAM template file showing an AWS::Serverless::Api definition\.

 #### YAML<a name="sam-resource-api--examples--apicognitoauthexample--yaml"></a>